Red Sox vs. Mets Player Props Betting Odds

 Alonso Stats

-- Pete Alonso has 66 hits with seven doubles, a triple, 26 home runs, 36 walks and 63 RBI.
+- Pete Alonso has nine doubles, two triples, 26 home runs, 36 walks and 63 RBI (70 total hits).
 He's also stolen three bases.

 Alonso Recent Games